History of Garth Brooks in Timeline

 In September 2014, Garth Brooks established GhostTunes, an online music store featuring his own digital music, as well as over ten million songs from other artists.

-In 2014, Garth Brooks released a studio album via Pearl Records and RCA Records Nashville.
+In 2014, Garth Brooks released his studio album via Pearl Records, as well as RCA Records Nashville.

 In 2014, Garth Brooks was awarded the Arkansas Traveler certificate.